John Palgrave Simpson

-John Palgrave Simpson (1807–1887), commonly referred to as "Palgrave Simpson", was a Victorian playwright.
+John Palgrave Simpson (1807–1887) was a British playwright and author.
 He wrote more than fifty pieces in a variety of genres, including dramas, comedies, operas, and spectacles, between 1850 and 1885.
 Simpson also published novels, travel books and journalistic commentaries.
 He served as secretary of the Dramatic Authors' Society from 1868 to 1883.
-He is buried in St Thomas's Roman Catholic cemetery in Fulham.

 Biography

+Early life and education

 John Palgrave Simpson was born on 13 June 1807 in Norwich, the second of the six children of William and Katherine Simpson.
 His father was town clerk of Norwich and treasurer of the county of Norfolk.
 Simpson was educated by private tutors and at Corpus Christi College, Cambridge, where he took his B.A. in 1829 and M.A. in 1832.
 When he completed his studies, his parents encouraged him to enter the priesthood; instead, for the next fifteen years he traveled on the Continent, mainly living in Germany, at his father's expense.
 In 1842 he converted to Roman Catholicism in Munich.